martinsingla/leaflet.js-challenge/README.md

-# USGS Global Earthwake Data
+# USGS Global Earthquake Data
-USGS global earthwake data visualization tool utilizing Leaflet.js library.
+USGS global earthquake data visualization tool utilizing Leaflet.js library.
 The dashboard makes queries to the public API , which is updated on a daily frequency.

 Available on: https://martinsingla.github.io/leaflet.js-challenge/index.html